kaushalmodi/ox-hugo/test/site/content/posts/parsing-notes-from-logbook.md

 ```

 should export only the notes to an array of TOML tables with key
-`logbook.notes`.
-The notes are ordered starting from the newest note
+`logbook.<..>.notes`.
+The notes are ordered starting from the newest
-first in the TOML table array to the oldest note at the last.
+note first in the TOML table array to the oldest note at the last.

 Note
 : The state change notes are intentionally put in this test
     LOGBOOK, because we want to ensure that they don't seep into the
-    `logbook.notes` front-matter.
+    `logbook.<..>.notes` front-matter.